keving96/Pipeline-Python/README.md

 # Pipeline-Python
-Calculates the Fast Fourier Transform, its Power Spectrum and the inverse Fast Fourier Transform
+Calculates the Fast Fourier Transform, inverse Fast Fourier Transform and FFT's Power Spectrum.
+Also accumulates the Power Spectrum.